Chilean Cactus Rainstick on Black Background

 The Sound of Rainsticks

 The sound of a rainstick sets it apart from other percussion musical instruments.
 As the small pebbles, seeds, or beads inside the hollow tube gently travel down the length of the instrument, they create a soothing pattern that mimics the pattern of raindrops.
 Rainsticks have a calming sound that is differs in volume and pitch depending on its size and material.
+The cactus rainstick produces sound from needles inside its hollow body as pebbles move between them, mimicking rain falling.
+It symbolizes good luck and positive energy and adds unique texture to music.

 How to Play a Rainstick